Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Step 4.
 Exploring Career Opportunities as a Nurse-Midwife in Ohio and Maintaining Credentials

-Nurse-midwives in Ohio have diverse practice options.
+Nurse-midwives in Ohio have a variety of practice options.
 These APRNs may work in hospitals, women’s health clinics, OB/GYN practices, birth centers, and academic settings.
 Some also open their own birthing center or midwifery practice, particularly in underserved areas.

 Just a few of the locations where nurse-midwives in Ohio may start or advance their career include: